rvolosatovs/mooshy/README.md

       	Use a buffer overflow for the infection
     -c string
       	Command to run before shell start
-    -moosh string
+    -deadline uint
+      	The amount of time (in seconds) to wait for a connection (default 20) -moosh string
       	Path to moosh.
 If empty - uses the one from https://github.com/rvolosatovs/mooshy/releases/latest -shellShock